richardltc/boxwallet2/README.md

 https://github.com/richardltc/bw_manager/releases/latest

+Just download and run and it will do the rest for you :)

 However, if you prefer to do things manaully, you can do so by following the instructions below...

 ## Download Pre-built Releases